Mercan Group

 How long does the application take?

 IRCC processing time varies case-by-case.
-With Bill C-3 in force only since December 2025, the post-reform backlog is substantial — recent reporting cited 12,430 applications received in the first six weeks alone, with 1,480 granted to date.
+With Bill C-3 in force only since December 2025, the post-reform backlog is substantial — the volume of applications has surged sharply since the reform.
 Plan for 4 to 12+ months depending on case complexity and current IRCC workload.

 What is a "Lost Canadian"?